practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 and writes articles over at [the timeless repository](http://timelessrepo.com/).*

-Network I/O in Ruby is so simple:
+Working with network I/O in Ruby is so simple:

 ```ruby
 require 'socket'